atweiden/finn/doc/Syntax.md

 ---
 ```

-In the above snippet, the contents of the Sectional Code Block
+In the above snippet, the contents of the Sectional Block `/cities/WA.md`
-`/cities/WA.md` will be written to `$PROJECT_ROOT/cities/WA.md`.
+will be written to `$PROJECT_ROOT/cities/WA.md`.

 Let's add some cities to `$PROJECT_ROOT/cities/WA.md`: